 SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures 11.
 To provide a sustainable supply of housing including an appropriate mix of types and tenures to reflect demand and need.
-Unknown?
-This policy suggests that all new residential development proposals will be required to comply with the Strategic Access Management and Monitoring Strategy (SAMM).
-It is not clear what the impact on housing will be; it could potentially have an adverse effect on the viability of housing development.
 Neutral.
-0 A no policy option would not alter the status quo. Ν Ν 2. to 7 N/A N/A N/A 8.
+0 A no policy option would not alter the status quo.
+N N 2. to 7 N/A N/A N/A 8.
 To ensure the sustainable development of the proposed economic growth and encourage industrial and employment Permanent.
 Indirect.
 ST/LT + The proposed policy has the potential to positively impact objectives relating to sustainable development by ensuring developments do not undermine the viability of protected Permanent Indirect LT - This proposed policy ensures the protection of designated sites and without it, the viability of these could be threatened and development prioritised over protection.
 The development of a tariff ensures development continues but also positively contributes to the management of local natural resources Ecological assessment will be required to assess the impact of the proposed development on the relevant species or habitats.